isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-outdoor-wood-furniture/index.md

 - Sand required

 ### [5.
 Rust-Oleum 1976730 Painters Outdoor and indoor project Touch Latex](https://www.amazon.com/dp/B000BZX6TQ/?tag=p-policy-20)
 Rust-Oleum 1976730 is a latex-based outdoor paint that is super versatile - you can easily refresh your outdoor furniture in any minor and massive renovation.
-It is suitable for use on canvas, plaster,� ceramic, metal, and glass - to give that lovely glossy finish.
+It is suitable for use on canvas, plaster, ceramic, metal, and glass - to give that lovely glossy finish.

 The paint won't chip and tear or wear due to its double cover technology - the clean and fresh worn-out wooden surfaces.
 You can use water plus soap to clean the surfaces - but use some 180 to 200 grit sandpaper - the safe and low-odor product.